Panteleimon/Back-End-automation-testing-using-python/README.md

 <p align="center"><img  src ="https://user-images.githubusercontent.com/16741917/44520895-fe569000-a6d9-11e8-8ab4-ca2f3e1d5360.jpg" /></p>

 The bigger and the more complex a procedure is, the bigger the chances are that something will go wrong because there are more points of failure present.
 On the other hand when something is as easy as pressing a button or copy-pasting a simple command, what can go wrong, right?
 Well this is the logic behind a production scenario since, as time passes by in order to stay competent more and more needs emerge subsequently more and more changes are being made and extra features added.
-System adminstrators and software engineers try to find ways in order for the things they implement, to be bullet-proof and ,at the same time, simple for someone other than them to understand, maintain and modify if need be in the future as fast and as securely as possible.
+System administrators and software engineers try to find ways in order for the things they implement, to be bullet-proof and ,at the same time, simple for someone other than them to understand, maintain and modify if need be in the future as fast and as securely as possible.